jonwelch28323/Nzyme-Logstash-Elastic/README.md

   The entrypoint script will attempt to download the driver if missing.
 Ensure the container has internet access.

 - **Elasticsearch Connection Issues:**
-  Check network connectivity and credentials.
+  Check network connectivity and credentials using the connection test feature in the management script.

 ---